captbaritone/grats/README.md

 Sometimes you want to add a computed field to a non-class type, or extend base types like `Query` or `Mutation` from another file.
-Both of these usecases are enabled by placing a `@GQLField` before an exported function declaration.
+Both of these usecases are enabled by placing a `@gqlField` before an exported function declaration.

 In this case, the function should expect an instance of the base type as the first argument, and an object representing the GraphQL field arguments as the